SpiceHealth launches mobile RT-PCR testing laboratory in Aurangabad

-New Delhi, May 21 (IANS) Healthcare company SpiceHealth on Friday said it has launched the first mobile testing laboratory in Aurangabad for conducting Real-Time Polymerase Chain Reaction (RT-PCR) tests.
+New Delhi: Healthcare company SpiceHealth on Friday said it has launched the first mobile testing laboratory in Aurangabad for conducting Real-Time Polymerase Chain Reaction (RT-PCR) tests.

 The healthcare company launched by the promoters of SpiceJet has emerged as the fastest growing diagnostic lab in the country having conducted more than 2.5 million RT-PCR tests since its launch in November 2020.